 They still kept in touch with Rev Rawnsley, who after 5 years at Wray, moved to Crosthwaite Church just outside Keswick.

 Rawnsley encouraged her drawings, and when back in London Beatrix made greetings cards of her pictures, and started a book.
 Rawnsley encouraged her to publish, and eventually Frederick Warne published ‘The Tale of Peter Rabbit’ in 1902.
 Her third book, ‘Squirrel Nutkin’ had background views based on Derwentwater, Catbells and the Newlands valley.
 Fawe Park featured in ‘The Tale of Benjamin Bunny’.

-In 1903 Beatrix bought a field in Near Sawrey, near where they had holidayed that year.
+In 1903 Beatrix Potter bought a field in Near Sawrey, near where they had holidayed that year.
 She now had an income from her books, Peter Rabbit having now sold some 50000 copies.
-In 1905 she bought Hill Top, a little farm in Sawrey, and for the next 8 years she busied herself writing more books, and visiting her farm.
+In 1905 she bought Hill Top, a little farm in Sawrey, and for the next eight years she busied herself writing more books, and visiting her farm.

 Beatrix Potter married William Heelis, a solicitor in Hawkshead, in 1913.
 Then started the next stage in her life, being a Lakeland farmer, which lasted for 30 years.
 The office of William Heelis is now the National Trust’s ‘Beatrix Potter Gallery‘.

 Beatrix as a Herdwick sheep farmer